microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   Panel C displays the transverse section marked in panel B: the pulp chamber and root canal with the corresponding vessels are unambiguously visualized.
   Scanning parameters for images in panel A (SKYSCAN 1273) accelerating voltage 100 kV, current 80 µA, 9 µm voxel size, 1 mm aluminum and 0.2 mm copper filter, rotation step 0.15°, 360 degrees scan, frame averaging of 5.
   Scanning parameters for images in panels B and C (SKYSCAN 2214): accelerating voltage 100 kV, current 100 µA, 8 µm voxel size, 1 mm copper filter, 0.18° rotation step, 360 degrees scan, frame averaging 4.
-  Due to the voxel size of 8-9 µm, the microvessels with diameter of approx. 40 µm or less cannot be visualized in such large samples.](images/Fig5_Vreni jaw minipig.png){#fig:5}
+  Due to the voxel size of 8-9 µm, microvessels with diameter of 40 µm or less cannot be visualized in such large samples.](images/Fig5_Vreni jaw minipig.png){#fig:5}

 As already mentioned, the Göttingen Minipig has become a very popular large animal model in dental research and is often used also for implantology studies.
 After researchers in the field realized that osseointegration is influenced by angiogenesis, there is understanding that angiogenesis and, correspondingly, vascular supply of the peri-implant tissue should be assessed as thoroughly as possible and preferably in 3D.